katzenpost/katzenpost/handbook/nonvoting_pki.rst

 Overview
 --------

-Currently Katzenpost has one PKI system that is ready for deployment;
-the non-voting Directory Authority.
-Whether or not this should be used on a production system depends on your threat model.
 This is essentially a single point of failure.
 If this PKI system becomes compromised by an adversary it's game over for anonymity and security guarantees.
+Consider using the voting authority instead.

-The Katzenpost voting Directory Authority system is a replacement for the non-voting Directory Authority and is actively being developed.
+The Katzenpost voting Directory Authority system is a replacement for the non-voting Directory Authority.
 However it's votiing protocol is NOT byzantine fault tolerant.
 Therefore a Directory Authority server which is participating in the voting protocol can easily perform a denial of service attack for each voting round.
 This would cause the mix network to become totally unusable.

-Future development efforts will include designing and implementing one or more byzantine fault tolerant PKI systems for Katzenpost.

 All Katzenpost PKI systems have two essential components: